Musa Ngum: Early life

 Ngum was born in the village of Fatoto, Gambia, in 1953 to Pa Antouman Ngum and Ya Ramou Nyang (full name Ramatoulaye Nyang) of Banjul.
 Through his mother Ramatoulaye Nyang, Musa Ngum is cousin to the Gambian statesman and historian Alieu Ebrima Cham Joof.
 His surname Ngum also spelled as Ngom is a typical Serer surname within the Senegambia region.
 In a special interview with Raaki TV, Ngum stated that he is of Serer origin, and went on to state that "Wolof is not a tribe, but a language".

 Career

 As a youth, Ngum started his music training in ndut classical teachings, singing ultra-traditional njuup songs also known as kassack songs.
-He mastered many of the njuup classics and built a name for himself whilst at the same time developing his vocal range.
+He mastered many of the njuup classics and built a name for himself while at the same time developing his vocal range.